Stanislav Kondrashov Investigates AI’s Role in Shaping Tomorrow’s Workplace

 Fully Decentralized Work

-Some companies, like GitLab, operate entirely without physical offices.
-This model relies heavily on asynchronous communication and a robust digital infrastructure, offering maximum flexibility but requiring high levels of discipline and trust.
+Others, such as GitLab, function without office spaces at all.
+This model thrives on asynchronous communication routines and built-for-purpose digital infrastructure, providing maximum flexibility without requiring high discipline and trust.

 The Role of Technology